 By default, MessageSave saves messages in "msg" format.
 "Msg" files work great because they contain all the information about the original message.
 They open in Outlook and look and feel like if the message is still in your Outlook mailbox.
 You can reply and forward.
 All message attachments are preserved.
 You can even drag and drop and "msg" file back into Outlook.
 "Msg" files can also be indexed and search by tools, such as Windows Desktop Search for easy retrieval (see below for more details on searching the saved message files).
 We recommend that you use "msg" format unless you have specific requirements that call for something different.

-As you know, a PST file can be opened by one instance of Outlook at a time.
-This makes sharing email stored in a PST very difficult.
-If you store email as individual files on a file server or a shared drive, every user that have access to that drive can access the email messages stored there.
-If you already have shared folders for projects, that is a natural place to store email, so that it is easily accessible to everyone.
+If you store email as individual files on a file server or a shared drive, every user who has access to that drive can access the email messages stored there.
+If you already have shared folders for projects or clients, that is a natural place to store email, so that it is easily accessible to everyone.

 If you store email in a single PST file, email backup becomes a challenge, once a PST grows above a certain size.
 Receiving a single new message changes the PST file, which means the backup software has to copy the entire PST file.
 That can take quit a long time and takes a lot of space.